Making Dipped Candles With Beeswax

 READ

-Candle Making Cincinnati
+Country Lane Candle Making Products

 Finally, ensure adequate ventilation when handling raw beeswax as certain toxins can be inhaled if it is heated at too high of a temperature (think 300°F or greater).
 Be mindful of open flames as well when using an open source heat source such as a hot plate or chafing dish burner”it’s always wise to have an extinguisher on hand when working near any kind of fire!
 With the right materials, tools, techniques and safety measures in place you should be well equipped to make beautiful dipped candle masterpieces!